-Coverage is determined by the State of Utah Medicaid program; if Utah State Medicaid has no published coverage position and InterQual criteria are not available, the Select Health Commercial criteria will apply.
+Select Health Community Care policies typically align with State of Utah Medicaid policy, including use of InterQual.
+There may be situations where NCD/LCD criteria or Select Health commercial policies are used.
 For the most up-to-date Medicaid policies and coverage, please visit their website http://health.utah.gov/medicaid/manuals/directory.php or the Utah Medicaid code Look-Up tool